serai-dex/serai/substrate/tendermint/machine/README.md

 ### Paper

 The [paper](https://arxiv.org/abs/1807.04938) describes the algorithm with pseudocode on page 6.
-This pseudocode is written as a series of conditions for advancement.
-This is extremely archaic, as its a fraction of the actually required code.
-This is due to its hand-waving away of data tracking, lack of comments (beyond the entire rest of the paper, of course), and lack of specification regarding faulty nodes.

-While the "hand-waving" is both legitimate and expected, as it's not the paper's job to describe a full message processing loop nor efficient variable handling, it does leave behind ambiguities and annoyances, not to mention an overall structure which cannot be directly translated.
-This section is meant to be a description of it as used for translation.
+This pseudocode isn't directly implementable, nor does it specify faulty behavior.
+Instead, it's solely a series of conditions which trigger events in order to successfully achieve consensus.

 The included pseudocode segments can be minimally described as follows: